Eschatologue/CM_wiki/docs/spells/1st-level.md

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 3rd or 4th level, you can maintain your concentration on the spell for up to 8 hours.
 When you use a :rsc-spell-slot: **Spell Slot** of 5th level or higher, you can maintain your concentration on the spell for up to 24 hours.

 ### Hunter's Mark
-*1st-level divination*
+*1st-level Divination*

 **Casting Time:** :rsc-bonus-action: **Bonus Action**
 **Range:** 90 feet
 **Components:** V
 **Duration:** Concentration, up to 1 hour

 You choose a creature you can see within range and mystically mark it as your ^^Quarry^^.
-Until the spell ends, you deal an extra 1d6 damage to the target whenever you hit it with a weapon attack, and you have advantage on any Wisdom (Perception) or Wisdom (Survival) check you make to find it.
+Until the spell ends, you deal an extra 1d6 damage to the target whenever you hit it with a weapon attack, and you have :d20-adv: **Advantage** on any Wisdom (Perception) or Wisdom (Survival) check you make to find it.
 If the target drops to 0 Hit Points before this spell ends, you can use a :rsc-bonus-action: **Bonus Action** on a subsequent turn of yours to mark a new creature.

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 3rd or 4th level, you can maintain your concentration on the spell for up to 8 hours.
 When you use a :rsc-spell-slot: **Spell Slot** of 5th level or higher, you can maintain your concentration on the spell for up to 24 hours.

 ### Ice Knife
-*1st-level conjuration*
+*1st-level Conjuration*

 **Casting Time:** :rsc-action: **Action**
 **Range:** 60 feet
 **Components:** S, M (a drop of water or piece of ice)
 **Duration:** Instantaneous

 You create a shard of ice and fling it at one creature within range.
 Make a ranged spell attack against the target.
 On a hit, the target takes 1d10 piercing damage.
 Hit or miss, the shard then explodes.
-The target and each creature within 5 feet of it must succeed on a Dexterity Saving Throw or take 2d6 cold damage.
+The target and each creature within 5 feet of it must succeed on a Dexterity :d20-save: **Saving Throw** or take 2d6 cold damage.

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, the cold damage increases by 1d6 for each slot level above 1st.

 ### Identify
-*1st-level divination (ritual)*
+*1st-level Divination (ritual)*

 **Casting Time:** 1 minute
 **Range:** Touch